A Lower Bound on the Value of Entangled Binary Games: Discussion

+Another problem regarding estimation of the entangled value of games is to find rounding algorithms corresponding to the higher levels of the SDP hierarchy proposed in \cite{dltw, npa}.

-{\bf Acknowledgements.} The author is grateful to Leonard Schulman and Stephanie Wehner for many useful discussions.
-He is partially supported by NSF under Grant No. PHY-0803371 and by NSA/ARO under Grant No. W911NF-09-1-0442.
+{\bf Acknowledgements.} The author is grateful to Leonard Schulman and Stephanie Wehner for several useful discussions, and to unknown referees whose comments significantly improved the presentation of the paper.
+This work is partially supported by NSF under Grant No. PHY-0803371 and by NSA/ARO under Grant No. W911NF-09-1-0442.